-Criteria: According to Ordinance No. 2014-167-160, "No grants or loans from the Affordable which such person is a member or in which such a person has a personal interest as the State and Local Government Conflict of Interests Act defines that term."
+Criteria: According to Ordinance No. 2014-167-160, "No grants or loans from the Affordable Housing Trust Fund shall be awarded to persons serving on the Board or to other legal entities of which such person is a member or in which such a person has a personal interest as the State and Local Government Conflict of Interests Act defines that term."